-When the amount of size contained in a sample is relatively small, it is necessary to evaporate the washings to dryness and to weigh the residue, the purified cloth being only weighed (in the absolutely dry state) when the added size exceeds, say, 50 per cent.
+When the amount of size contained in a sample

+is relatively small, it is necessary to evaporate the washings to dryness and to weigh the residue, the purified cloth being only weighed (in the absolutely dry state) when the added size exceeds, say, 50 per cent.
 This procedure reduces the error due to the difficulty of obtaining exact results when weighing such a hygroscopic substance as absolutely dry cotton.
-In support of the statement that such a difficulty does exist, it may be noted that when a small quantity of absolutely dry cotton is exposed to the air, it may readily take up as much as 3 per cent of moisture in as many minutes.

-The amount of fibre mechanically removed from cotton cloth during the scouring is usually very small, even raised flannelettes seldom losing more than $\frac{1}{10}$ th per cent in the process.
+The amount of fibre mechanically removed from cotton cloth during the scouring is usually very small, even raised flannelettes seldom losing more than 16 th per cent in the process.
 If any doubt exists as to the complete removal of mineral matter by washing, it is well to ascertain the ash of the washed cloth, and, if necessary, to correct the result accordingly.
 In calculating the amounts of mineral substances present in cloth, it is necessary to subtract 1 per cent from the result found, to make due allowance for the natural ash of the cotton, the 1 per cent being calculated upon the weight of fibre present.

-It is doubtful whether there are any substances extensively used in warp sizing that are not removed by boiling with water alone, but it is well to remember when soap is used in removing zinc or magnesium salts that an insoluble mass is obtained, which may, however, be easily treated by adding small quantities of hydrochloric acid.
+It is doubtful whether there are any substances extensively used in warp sizing that are not removed by boiling with water alone, but it is well to remember when soap is used in removing zinc or magnesium salts, that an insoluble mass is obtained, which may, however, be easily treated by adding small quantities of hydrochloric acid.
 Large quantities of paraffin wax, cellulose deposits, albumen, and perhaps some other materials will require special treatment.
 Some methods of dyeing introduce considerable quantities of mineral matter into the cloth, rendering extraction a difficult matter, or necessitating a comparative blank test on pure cotton.
 This shows what allowance must be made for the action of the reagent or chemical selected to effect removal.

-Analysis of Size, Sizing Compositions, Pinishes, etc.
+Analysis of Size, Sizing Compositions, Finishes, etc.

 The usual analysis of the composition of size comprises determinations of starch (flour), grease (tallow or paraffin), China clay or other minerals, zinc chloride, magnesium chloride, and moisture.
-Grey cloth may occasionally contain in addition one or more of the following substances: Glucose, dextrin, irish moss, glycerine, calcium sulphate, glauber's salts, epsom salts, oleine oil, common salt, soap, chloride of calcium.
+Grey cloth may occasionally contain in addition one or more of the following substances: Glucosc, dextrin, Irish moss, glycerine, calcium sulphate, Glauber's salts, epsom salts, oleine oil, common salt, soap, chloride of calcium.